TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENT AND PROPERTY MANAGEMENT

 A) determine in greater detail the offeror's qualifications; and

 B) explore with the offeror the scope and nature of the required services, the offeror's proposed method of performance and the relative utility of alternative methods of approach.
-The SPO may allow changes to the proposal based on those discussions.
+The CPO-HE or SPO may request revisions after discussions for the purpose of obtaining best and final offers.

-2) No Disclosure of Information.
-Discussions shall not disclose any information derived from proposals submitted by other offerors, and the university conducting the procurement shall not disclose any information contained in any proposals until after award of the proposed contract.
+2) Discussions shall not disclose any information derived from proposals submitted by other offerors, and the university conducting the procurement shall not disclose any information contained in any proposals with any other offeror.

 i) Selection of the Best Qualified Offerors